AndresParraSilva/NYC-Trip/README.md

     Explore Grand Central Terminal and stop by the New York Public Library.
     Enjoy a quiet dinner at a French bistro like Balthazar.
     Take the East River Tramway for unique skyline views.
+    Tour Dyker Heights Christmas Lights (guided tours recommended). guided bus tour $50 <- NOT IN PASS Explore more holiday markets (Union Square or Columbus Circle).
+        Paseo en bote.
+    Enjoy a festive dinner and Christmas cocktails at Rolf’s or Miracle on 9th Street.